EGOS Sustainability Principles

 Individual EGOS Members

-• EGOS members will be made aware of the ecological footprint of Colloquium participation.
-EGOS members are advised to critically revisit their individual need for conference-related travel, and/or to explore alternative, low-emission means of transportation.
+EGOS members will be made aware of the ecological footprint of Colloquium participation.
+They are advised to critically revisit their individual need for conference-related travel and/or to explore alternative, low-emission means of transportation.
 Minimizing flying is currently by far the most impactful solution.
+A calculation of the average ecological/CO2 footprint from Colloquium participation plus transportation will be part of every Colloquium.

 The principles at hand are subject to revision by the EGOS Executive Board.